Technology and Tradition

 Bezard Guitars exist because I do not believe tradition and technology are enemies.

-That changes everything.
+That affects everything.

 A Bezard guitar should feel like it was made for real life.
-It should be able to travel, sweat, move, settle, get adjusted, get played hard, and eventually be serviced.
+It should be able to travel, settle, get adjusted, get played hard, and eventually be serviced.
 It should not rely on mystery to justify itself.
 The materials, construction methods, finish, hardware, electronics, and geometry should all have a reason to be there.

 That is why I care about objective value.
-Rare and expensive materials can absolutely add value, but rarity by itself is not enough.
+Rare and expensive materials can add value, but rarity by itself is not enough.
 A beautiful piece of wood still has to be used intelligently.
 A complicated inlay still has to be executed well.
 A modern feature still has to solve a real problem.
 A guitar covered in luxury signals is not automatically a better guitar.

 The question is always: what does this decision actually do?